Who Is Kendra Wilkinson?

 The next year, The Girls Next Door began its second season.
 Ratings for the first episode broke a three-year ratings record for the E!
 Network.
 Kendra also appeared in her first film role that year as a young blonde in Scary Movie 4.

-In the meantime, Wilkinson has also managed to score her own spin-off; the show Kendra looks at Wilkinson's life after leaving the Playboy Mansion.
-The first episode premiered on June 7, 2009, and was the highest-rated reality-show debut for the network since the popular The Anna Nicole Show.
+In the meantime, Wilkinson managed to score the spinoff Kendra, a look at her life after leaving the Playboy Mansion.
+The first episode premiered on June 7, 2009, and became the highest-rated reality-show debut for the network since The Anna Nicole Show.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!